 I am currently working on an e-book, provisionally entitled’ Seven further Myths of Modern Education.’

 This will be published by the Local Schools Network, a web based campaigning organisation which I co-founded with fellow campaigners Fiona Millar, Henry Stewart and Francis Gilbert.

 I am a member of the steering group of Comprehensive Future.
 Our aim is to end selection in the UK, which we believe undermines the chances of all children to the best education possible.

-I am also actively involved in the life of our local school Queens Park Community School and am one of a group of parents who initiated and continue to run a writing project there called The Write Stuff.
-Our aim is to bring in some of the best writers, poets, journalists and editors to speak to and run workshops for QPCS students.
+I am the parent of two daughters, both of whom went to their wonderful local school Queens Park Community School.
+While there, I set up a project called The Write Stuff.
+Our aim was to bring in some of the best writers, poets, journalists and editors to speak to and run workshops for QPCS students.
 I had this idea after observing that students at far better resourced schools take these kinds of privileges for granted.
 I realised that if we wanted this kind of programme for QPCS, a hard pressed large inner city comprehensive school, we parents would have to do it ourselves.
 Much to our delight, we recently won a national award for our work.

 Since our project was set up, it has become much more common for experienced speakers to come into state schools.
 Indeed an excellent organisation Speakers for Schools was explicitly set up to bring inspiring individuals into some of our most disadvantaged schools.